 "Cognitive science has long recognized narrative as a basic organizing principle of memory.
 From early childhood, we tell ourselves stories about our actions and experiences.
 Accuracy is not the main objective – coherence is. [emphasis added] If necessary, our minds will invent things that never happened, people who don't exist, simply to hold the narrative together."

-Narratives can be self-limiting when fear or past unpleasant experiences and inaccurate concepts of ourselves fuel our storytelling.
-Thoughts are not facts; thoughts are often untrue.
-Distinguishing between what is a story that you're telling yourself and what is your truth is imperative.
+It's imperative to distinguish between what is a story you're telling yourself and what is your truth.
 Change the story, and you'll shift your emotions.
 Seek your truth by stilling the mind.

 STEP 4: What core value is driving you?

 For instance, you are upset with your wife or husband because they didn’t do what they agreed to do.
-A possible value that may be driving your emotional upset might be dependability, being a person of your word, even love.
+A possible value that may be driving your emotional upset might be dependability, being a person of your word.
 You may view doing what you say as a way of showing love, so if they don’t do what they promised, it can be made to mean that they don’t care.

 STEP 5: Ask yourself, ‘What is the best action(s) to shift my energy for effective communication?”
 Or “How would my best self respond?”

-Most people who are stuck are cemented in place because they are not acting on what they already know to be true for themselves.
-Action is the best remedy for feeling stuck.
-Asking one of these questions above will give far better answers because you are building a bridge to your truer self or a future self that you don’t yet believe you have attained.
+Asking one of these questions above will give far better answers because you are building a bridge to your truer self or a future self.
 When we act from the vision of our finest self, our answers (and actions) are much more likely to be positive and impactful.
-They will also most likely be in ours’ and others’ best interest.
+They will most likely be in our and others’ best interest.

 Clarity arrives at your doorstep the minute you choose YOU.